ray-project/ray/doc/source/installation.rst

 Install Ray With Maven
 ---------------
-Latest ray java release can be found in `ray-api <https://mvnrepository.com/artifact/io.ray>`__.
-To use latest ray java release in your application, use following entries in your ``pom.xml``:
+The latest Ray java release can be found in `ray-api <https://mvnrepository.com/artifact/io.ray>`__.
+To use the latest Ray java release in your application, add the following entries in your ``pom.xml``:
 .. code-block:: xml
     <dependency>
       <groupId>io.ray</groupId>